 Make sure to install a security plugin, too!
 They not only help you catch and isolate issues before they break your website, but they also nip problems in the bud, preventing any further damage.

-Other than that, there are a plethora of different categories WordPress plugins fall into.
+Other than that, there are a plethora of different categories of WordPress plugins fall into.

 Now, get ready, because if you were not already overwhelmed, just wait until you see what I have in store.
 Here are some plugins that cover a range of different aspects: